Contractor Management 19 min

 Innocent mistakes are not viewed favorably by local authorities, especially mistakes by foreign companies.
 It’s crucial to keep up with changing labor regulations and taxation requirements for every country where you hire an independent contractor.
 Remote can help your business hire international contractors legally, easily, and quickly.

-Can I hire international contractors?
+Can I hire international contractors as a US business?

 Yes, you can hire international contractors and build a remote workforce.
 It’s common practice for businesses around the world to work with contractors in other countries.
 That said, doing so is not free of risks.